adarshsehgal/openaiBaselines/README.md

     ```
 - If you don't have TensorFlow installed already, install your favourite flavor of TensorFlow.
 In most cases,
     ```bash
-    pip install tensorflow-gpu # if you have a CUDA-compatible gpu and proper drivers
+    pip3 install tensorflow-gpu # if you have a CUDA-compatible gpu and proper drivers
     ```
     or
     ```bash
-    pip install tensorflow
+    pip3 install tensorflow
     ```
     should be sufficient.
 Refer to [TensorFlow installation guide](https://www.tensorflow.org/install/)
     for more details.

 - Install baselines package
     ```bash
-    pip install -e .
+    pip3 install -e .
     ```

 ### MuJoCo